 The musical theatre boyband won the show in 2014 and have since enjoyed a string of successful albums and tours.

-They also apparently hope to reunite the group, who were a five piece up until 2016 when member Richard Hadfield quit, will return to the stage when BGT: The Champions from Saturday, August 31.
+The group, who were originally a five piece up until 2016 when member Richard Hadfield quit, will return to the stage when BGT: The Champions from Saturday, August 31.

 Other acts for the All Star series are rumoured to include 2012 winner Ashleigh Butler, who secured victory as dog act Ashleigh and Pudsey.
 Following the pooch’s sad death two years ago, she now performs with his replacement, Sully.

-Current BGT judges Simon Cowell, David Walliams, Amanda Holden and Alesha Dixon, are expected to make up the panel.
+Current BGT judges Simon Cowell, David Walliams, Amanda Holden and Alesha Dixon will make up the panel.